mathuranish/DB_go/README.md

 Exiting...
 ```

-NOTE - _Data is stored in database.db and persists between runs._
+_Data is stored in database.db and persists between runs._

 ## Notes